 If the trust has income then these trusts are in fact required to file a separate income tax return known as a Form 1041 as well as possibly a corresponding state trust income tax return.
 It is also important that the trust obtain a separate tax identification number for this purpose.
 In addition, having this separate tax identification number also helps maintain the integrity of the trust for Medicaid eligibility purposes.
 However, since the trust is a wholly owned grantor trust for income tax purposes the trust will effectively not pay any separate federal income taxes.
 Instead, this grantor trust status causes the Donor to be treated as the owner for income tax purposes and essentially flows the income through the trust and causes it to be reported on the individual Donor’s income tax return, Form 1040, just like it used to be prior to the establishment of this irrevocable trust.
+This income gets reported on the donor’s personal return even if the income is not actually distributed out of the trust.
 Therefore, these Medicaid irrevocable trusts are known to be income tax neutral, resulting in no increase or decrease in income tax liability to the Donor.
 The Donor will continue to pay the same tax as he or she did prior to the establishment of the irrevocable trust.
 Please make sure your irrevocable trust is a grantor type trust otherwise there can be adverse income tax consequences each year.

 The real question is how does one know if their trust is a Grantor trust or not?
 While there are many ways this can be accomplished one common way is the use of a limited power of appointment.
 This is the power for the Donor to direct who gets the income or principal of the trust upon his demise.
 This is the power to change the beneficiaries that was discussed above.